GFZ-Centre-for-Early-Warning/REM_RRVS/README.md

 5. Activate the site
   $ sudo a2ensite rrvs

-6. Panoramic images are served to the app on a virtual directory called /pano from a different place than document root, you'll have to write an Alias in the alias_module part of the apache httpd.conf:
+6. Panoramic images are served to the app on a virtual directory called /pano which can be a different place than document root, you'll have to write an Alias in the alias_module part of the apache httpd.conf (to the virtual host you created above in Point 4):

     Alias /pano /path/to/your/directory
     <Directory /path/to/your/directory/>